 We must receive all your application materials prior to June 1 to be considered for admission the following fall.
 However, we strongly encourage you to submit all materials by February 1 for acceptance into your first choice program.
 You must submit your application and academic records by February 1 to be considered for some merit scholarships.
 See the application timetable for further details.

-If you normally receive accommodations in school, such as extended test taking time or interpreting services, we recommend that you request those services for the ACT or SAT as well.
-For more information, visit ACT and SAT on the Web.
+ACTs/SATS are optional for admissions to all academic majors.
+However, if you choose to take them and you normally receive accommodations in school, such as extended test taking time or interpreting services, we recommend that you request those services for the ACT or SAT as well.
+For more information, visit ACT or SAT on the Web.

 Yes, students should request that a copy of their A.P. scores be sent to the NTID Office of Admissions.
 Depending on the grade of the AP exam, a student may be awarded college credit.
 If the AP exam is for a liberal arts course, a grade of 3, or higher will waive you out of one of your core courses.
 For technical AP's or courses related to the major, a 4 or 5 may be necessary to waive out of a course.
 During orientation, your academic advisor can answer questions about AP credit for specific courses in your program of study.